 Currently, we are investigating the value of CPNs in a general framework for agent interaction specification.
 Within this scheme, agents use a common language, Protolingua, for manipulating CPN-based conversations.
 Protolingua itself is very sparse, and relies on the use of a basic interface definition language (IDL) for the association of well known functions and data types with a CPN framework.
 Agents use Protolingua interpreters to execute various protocols.
-Protolingua itself is simple in order to facilitate the porting of interpreters to many different platforms.
+Protolingua has been kept simple in order to facilitate the porting of interpreters to most or all platforms.

 One advantage to this approach is that a variety of interpreter implementations may be used, and the agent may trade resources for conversational 'power'.
-A very simple CPN interpreter may be able to efficiently execute very small or simple protocols; an agent may chose to use this in most interactions, while employing more expensive and powerful interpreters for more complex negotiations.
+A very simple CPN interpreter may be able to efficiently execute very small or simple protocols; an agent may chose to use this in most interactions, while employing more expensive and efficient interpreters for more complex negotiations.
 In addition to using direct CPN simulators, CPN specifications have a very natural embedding in a general rule-based framework.

 To clarify the relationship between agents, interpreters, and protocols, let us assume that a Java-based agent would like to converse with another agent, and that it has determined, through assumption, negotiation, or other means, that it needs to use protocol xyz.
 It can obtain the declarative specification for xyz, if it does not already have it, from the other agent or from some third party; let's say a protocol server identified through a broker.
 Xyz contains the wire-frame specification of the protocol (arcs, places, transition), plus schema and functions given in the IDL.
-The agent can then obtain the executable attachments (as it did the specification) and type specifications appropriate for its interpreter (in the case of Jackal, Java classes and associated methods), and then use the protocol to engage the other agent.
+The agent can then obtain (as it did the specification) the executable attachments and type specifications appropriate for its interpreter (in this case, Java classes and associated methods), and then use the protocol to engage the other agent.

-This CORBA-like approach allows the use of very lightweight, universal interpreters without restricting the expressiveness of the protocols used.
-Note that the purpose of the IDL in Protolingua however is the identification and retrieval of executable modules, not the interaction of distributed components.
+This very CORBA-like approach allows the use of very lightweight, universal interpreters without restricting the expressiveness of the protocols used.
 If types and actions are appropriately specified, they should be suitable for analysis, or translation into some analyzable form.
 For example, we are using DesignCPN, a tool from Aarhus University, Denmark, for high level design and analysis of protocols.
 This system uses an extension of ML, CPN-ML, as its modeling language.
-We plan to translate developed protocols into Protolingua and Java extensions, and restrict modification in such a way that CPN-ML equivalents of the extensions can be used to facilitate analysis of the protocols.
-As such, CPN-ML has played a major role in influencing the development of Protolingua.
-For the remainder of this paper, we will focus on the abstract application of CPNs to conversations, rather than their specification in Protolingua.
+We plan to translate developed protocols into Protolingua and Java extensions, and restrict modification in such a way that the protocols can be translated back into CPN-ML for additional analysis.